External models in Mosaic AI Model Serving

 Configuration Parameter Description Required Default

-private_key This is the private key for the service account which has access to the Google Cloud Vertex AI Service.
+private_key The Azure Databricks secret key reference for a private key for the service account which has access to the Google Cloud Vertex AI Service.
 See Best practices for managing service account keys.
-Yes
+If you prefer to paste your API key directly, see private_key_plaintext.
+You must provide an API key using one of the following fields: private_key or private_key_plaintext.

 region This is the region for the Google Cloud Vertex AI Service.
 See supported regions for more details.
 Some models are only available in specific regions.
 Yes